pluginever/wc-min-max-quantities/readme.txt

 * Enhance: Optimized the plugin codebase for better performance and security.
 * Compatibility: Checked compatibility with the WooCommerce v10.5 and WordPress v6.9.
 * Block Compatibility: Fixed compatibility issue with the WooCommerce cart block.
-* Fix: Fixed few minor issues.
+* Fix: Fixed a few minor issues.

 = 2.2.3 (21st Dec 2025) =
 * Enhance: Updated the plugin assets for better performance.